eintrittfrei/SEI56-Project-3/README.md

 ```

 ## Challenges
 * One of the main challenges was the styling.
-As the project progressed and each group member added styling to the style sheet this created some issues for other team members.
+As the project progressed and each group member added styling to the style sheet this created some issues for other team members because the different selectors where overlaping which started to effect styling on other pages.
 * Another challenge was planning the right models.
 Due to limited experience we had to plan as best as we could for our basic MVP.
 We ended up adding additional models to the backend.

 ## Wins